 The first question we must ask ourselves is what is the alcoholic drink rum made of?
 Rum is made from harvested sugar cane which has been turned to molasses or black treacle, fermented and then distilled.
 Rum can come in many colours from light, medium or dark and the aging process can mean many complex favours can be arrived at.

-For many years enslaved Africans were purchased with rum — slaves were purchased from African chiefs and shipped to the Caribbean to harvest sugar cane, which was turned to molasses and then rum, which was then shipped back to Africa to purchase more slaves.
+For many years enslaved Africans were purchased with rum — slaves were purchased from African chiefs and shipped to the Caribbean to harvest sugar cane, which was turned to molasses and then rum, which was then shipped back to Africa to purchase more slaves..
+A characteristic of rum is that it is easy to transport in hogheads caskets, it keeps it's quality or even improves it's quality over time this make is good for a long journey such as transatlantic voyages and it was a buy product of sugar.

 By 1725, British traders at Sierra Leone reported to their home office that there was ‘no trade to be made without rum.
 Rum became the practical currency on the coast and at the European forts, with prices for slaves denominated in gallons of rum as well as ounces of gold.

 Caribbean History Europeans Conquest

 It can be argued that when people think of the slave trade America comes to mind and in particular the American south where cotton was grown and picked.
 I believe television series like roots and other high profile films created by America producers have been behind these initial thoughts.
 There was however extreme wealth created by the British for Britain in slave trading which was greater than that of America.
 This came about due to the country taking hold of the Caribbean islands of Barbados and Jamaica.

 Why did the Europeans conquer the Caribbean islands?
 The climate in the Caribbean proved perfect for sugarcane production and to satisfy Europe's insatiable demand for sugar or 'white gold' as it was known, the English, Spanish, French, Dutch and Portuguese rapidly introduced it to their colonies in the Caribbean and Americas.